-- Make sure to login to the meeting link 5-10 minutes prior to the meeting start time.
-Verify your audio and video are working and that you are using the virtual background. - Have any resources you plan to share readily available. - Execute the meeting plan you and your team came up with. - Answer any questions the legislator has and offer to send follow up information as needed.
+- If holding a virtual meeting, make sure to login to the meeting link 5-10 minutes prior to the meeting start time.
+Verify your audio and video are working and that you are using the virtual background. - If your meeting is in person, plan to arrive 5-10 minutes in advance.
+Check in with the Legislative Assistant and then return to a waiting area. - Have any resources you plan to share readily available.
+Know that most legislators will not accept paper copies, but you can use them and say you will follow up with an electronic version. - Execute the meeting plan you and your team came up with. - Answer and questions the legislator has and offer to send follow-up information as needed.